YieldEnhancementLabs/YEL-drafts/README.md

 # contracts
-Here are all our smart contracts
+Here are all our smart contracts.